clojupyter/clojupyter/doc/usage-scenarios.md

 If you already have `Jupyter` installed, you can install Clojupyter alongside your other existing kernels.
 Clojupyter build, installs and runs natively on **Linux**, **MacOS** and **Windows**.

 `bin` directory contains bash and powershell scripts to manage the native installations of clojupyter, including but not limited to: *installing*, *uninstalling*, *listing*, *enabling* and *disabling plugins*.

+The **STANDALONE** and **CONDA** scenarios allow you to use the Clojupyter kernel in the context of a clojure project by passing the `CLASSPATH` environment variable to the jupyter process.
+E.g.: Let's imagine a clojure project `foo` that includes `project.clj` in its root directory.
+If you call `CLASSPATH=$(lein classpath) jupyter <lab/notebook>`, you'll start a jupyter lab/notebook process with the source code of `foo` and its dependencies available to Clojupyter at runtime.
+If you use `deps.edn` for dependency management, you can get a list of deps with `clojure -Spath`

+`bin/clojupyter` does the `CLASSPATH` setup automatically, so it can be copied somewhere on the `PATH` and be used to start jupyter when working with clojure projects.

 ## CONDA: Use `conda` to install Clojupyter on Linux, MacOS and Windows